SagarDeoghare/webpackbasic/README.md

-# webpackbasic
-To create basic structure of webpack for typescipt code and node 12
+* This project is simple representation of webpack for typescript and nodejs
+- npm install
+- npm run prodbuild